New York governor extends eviction ban to protect those most vulnerable

 Cuomo said 231 New Yorkers died on Wednesday from COVID-19, one fewer than Tuesday and half the daily fatalities recorded two weeks ago.
 Hospitalizations fell by more than 500 to around 8,600, the lowest since March 28, Cuomo said.

+“Having fewer than 5,000 people in the hospital for COVID-19 is a milestone,” Murphy said at a briefing.
+“It means, among other things, that the stress on capacity is lessening.”

+Also declining in New Jersey, which has tested about 3% of its residents for the virus, is the rate at which people are positive, which has dipped below 40% of the cumulative total, he said.
+But Murphy also reported 254 new COVID-19 deaths for a state total of 8,801.

-Reporting by Nathan Layne in Wilton, Connecticut, Maria Caspani in New York and Rajesh Kumar Singh in Chicago; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Nathan Layne in Wilton, Connecticut, Maria Caspani and Peter Szekely in New York, and Rajesh Kumar Singh in Chicago; Editing by Chizu Nomiyama, Bill Berkrot and Daniel Wallis